pylover/nanohttp/README.rst

 - Very simple, less-code & fast
 - Using object dispatcher instead of regex route dispatcher.
 - Url-Encoded & Multipart form parsing.
-- No `request` or `response` objects are available, everything is combined in `nanohttp.context`.
+- No ``request`` and or ``response`` objects is available, everything is combined in ``nanohttp.context``.
-- Use `-w/--watch` to observe the changes in your project directory and reload the development server if desired.
+- You can `maryjane <https://github.com/pylover/maryjane>`_ to observe the changes in your project directory and reload the development server if desired.
 - A very flexible configuration system: `pymlconf <https://github.com/pylover/pymlconf>`_

 Roadmap
 -------

-The road map is to keep it simple. no built-in template engine and or ORM will be included.
+The road map is to keep it simple with 100% code coverage. no built-in template engine and or ORM will be included.

 Install